fusioncharts/dev_centre_docs/getting-started/building-your-first-chart.md

  * If you get a __Loading Data__ or __Error in loading data__ message, check whether your JSON data structure is correct, and there are no conflicts related to quotation marks in your code.

-Click here for more information on [Troubleshooting]{% linkTo tutorials/troubleshooting/debugger.md %}.
+Click here for more information on [Troubleshooting](/troubleshooting/debugger).

 Now that Harry can monitor his monthly revenues using this interactive chart, let's build a gauge to show him the customer satisfaction score in the next section.